-Several alternative therapies for addictions have revealed incredible potentials, including a couple of Traditional Chinese Methods (TCM) methods, acupuncture in Fort Lauderdale and auriculotherapy (auricular acupuncture).
+Several alternative therapies for addictions have revealed incredible potentials, including a couple of Traditional Chinese Methods (TCM) methods, acupuncture in Palm Harbor and auriculotherapy (auricular acupuncture).
 These two treatments have been used for centuries to preserve and regain health.
 Today, auriculotherapy is used to address current drug problems such as like crack, heroin, and cocaine, heroin as well as the perennial problems of cigarette and alcohol addiction.
 When this method is administered to patients, they often manifest fewer relapses with no tangible adverse side effects.
 It’s a bit ironic that people in the Western deem TCM as a type of “alternative therapy” when it has been used by countless numbers of people for thousands of years!

 Auriculotherapy is based on the principle that the auricle or outer ear is made up of acupuncture points that when stimulated, produces corresponding health benefits to some of the body organs.
 It is the stimulation of the external ear to determine and treat illnesses in other areas of the body.
 The outer or external ear is oftentimes compared to an upside-down fetus, with the feet represented as the top of the auricle and the head, the lower lobe of the ear,while the rest of the fetus’s body,represented as the rest of our body.